 We collect your passport/id number to provide it to the institutions we are visiting during our trip to Brussels, should they require it.
 We do not provide your passport/id number to anyone, should your application be dismissed.

-We use your core data and contact data data to check you in at our conference venue.
+We use your core data and contact details to check you in at our conference venue.

 We use the information about your studies/occupation together with the CV and letter of motivation you are providing, to determine whether you will be a good fit for our conference as well as which committee is the right one for you.